walles/batterylogger/README.md

 Ref: http://stackoverflow.com/questions/10169080/custom-points-on-graph-using-androidplot

 * Think about how to show overlapping info events.

-* Make sure we rotate the history file when it gets too big.
-Aim for keeping a month or more of stats at hand.

-* Make a preference for disabling the service.

 * Detect unclean shutdowns of the EventListener service and do something appropriate